deta/cloud-docs/docs/base/async_sdk.md

 title: Deta Base Python Async SDK
 ---

+The Deta Base Async SDK can be used for reading and writing asynchronously with Deta Base.

 :::warning
 These are docs for an alpha version of the Python Deta Base Async SDK.
 The SDK API may change in a stable release.
 :::